aws/aws-rfdk/examples/deadline/Local-Zone/README.md

 #### Service Tier

-The service tier includes a bastion instance, positioned in a public subnet in one of the standard availability zones.
-It can be used to connect to instances in the worker fleet by first connecting to it through the AWS console using the session manager.
-Note that you'd have to provide your worker fleet with an ssh key and then copy it over onto the bastion host for this to work.
-For more information visit the [Bastion Hosts CDK documentation](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ec2-readme.html#bastion-hosts).

-Also on the service tier are the repository and render queue, both of which are provided the selection of standard availability zone subnets to be deployed into.
+The service tier contains the repository and render queue, both of which are provided the selection of standard availability zone subnets to be deployed into.
+The DocumentDB and EFS filesystem are not available in the local zones at this time, so the repository cannot be moved there.
+Since the repository needs to be in a standard availability zone, there isn't any benefit to moving the render queue to a local zone.

 #### Compute Tier